BlackHoods/BlackHoods.github.io/content/post/NgrBot/dropper_analisys.md

 ![init](/assets/NgrBot/deployed/init.png)

 Son’s main mission is to inject malicious code inside legit processes.
-To acomplish it, it does the following actions:
+To accomplish it, it does the following actions:

-#### Preliminar setup
+#### Preliminary set-up

 1. It creates a file map to store some useful information.
     1. Create mutex